Laura-Oliveira/Clean-Architecture-MVVM/README.md

 # Ecommerce App

-Ecommerce App is an **Android App** that focus in creatina an ecommerce app to practice the implementation of Clean Architecture + MVVM + Data Binding + Live Data.
+Ecommerce App is an **Android App** that focus in creating an ecommerce app to practice the implementation of Clean Architecture + MVVM + Data Binding + Live Data.

 ### 💻Technology:
 * Android;